jcorioland/jcorioland.github.io/_posts/2021-05-31-building-cloud-native-platform-microsoft-azure.md

 Deploying a private AKS cluster does not mean that you cannot have a public endpoint for your applications running in the cluster.
 It means that the Kubernetes management endpoint (api server) is private and reachable only from a private endpoint in a given subnet.
 In addition to this private cluster deployment, you might have additional network rules that forces the traffic to go through a firewall (in Azure or on-premises) or block Internet access for some resources.
 Azure Kubernetes Service requires that you open access to some well-known resources in order to be able to intialize and pull some container images, security patches etc. All you need to know about restricting AKS egress traffic is available [here](https://docs.microsoft.com/azure/aks/limit-egress-traffic).

+### Azure CNI vs Kubenet

+I think I had this conversation with every customers I helped deploy Kubernetes on Azure over the past years.
+Let me try to make it easy.

+*TL;DR: If you don't have any IP addresses usage restrictions (lucky you are!), don't even think about this and stay with Azure CNI, the default option.
+Consider Kubenet only if you need to save/reuse IP addresses between environments.*

+That's being said, Azure Kubernetes Service supports two plugins for networking: Kubenet or Azure CNI.
+In short:
+* Kubenet will allow to reuse IP CIDR between cluster, as it will create a dedicated private network for pods running in each cluster and use NAT to ensure communication from/to the outside of the cluster.
+Only nodes and (private) exposed services will get an IP address on the AKS subnet
+* Azure CNI will allocate an IP address from the AKS subnet for each and every pod, in addition to the nodes and (private) exposed services.

+You can read more about [Azure CNI vs Kubenet on this page](https://docs.microsoft.com/azure/aks/concepts-network#azure-virtual-networks) and understand what are the constraints and restrictions you might have when using Kubenet instead of Azure CNI, in case you have to.

 ### Cluster identities and separation of concerns